diversen/gpt-translator/README.md

 A simple tool for translating text using the openai API.

-Give a text file and a prompt and the tool will translate the text file using the prompt.
+Give a text file and a prompt the tool will translate the text file using a given prompt.

-Translate is in the broadest sense.
-The tool will use the prompt to generate text that is similar to the text in the file.
 You can translate a complicated text to a simple text.
 Or you can translate a text to a different language.
+Or in short: Translate a text to another text.

+Each text is split into sections defined as text separated by at least two newlines.
+A paragraph is defined as a number of sections with a maximum number of tokens.
+The default is 1024 tokens.
+So you can get a larger context for the translation.

+The tool keeps track of what paragraphs have been translated and will continue from the last translated paragraph if the tool is stopped or interrupted.
+This is done by adding translated paragraphs to a json file.

+If there is an error the tool will back off exponentially.
+The default is to sleep 10 second on the first error, 20 seconds on the second error, 40 seconds on the third error, and so on.
+You can change this by using the `--failure-sleep` option.

+### Usage

 You need to have an openai API key.